Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

 • Copy an existing dashboard and modify it as needed.

-Setting up charts for the recently created dashboards is a pretty intuitive process: you just need to define the visualization style and select the metric, dimension, and drill-downs.
-And that’s it, your new chart is good to go!
+Setting up charts for the recently created dashboards is a pretty intuitive process: You just need to define the visualization style and select the metric, dimension, and drill-downs.
+And that’s it— your new chart is good to go!

-And since InvGate Service Desk allows you to share dashboards between different users, it’s a helpful way for others to get a real-time view of different operations.
-Plus, thanks to our auto-refresh feature, dashboards can be put on display on screens, showing a general view of the operations at any given time.
+Since InvGate Service Management allows you to share dashboards between different users, it’s a helpful way for others to get a real-time view of different operations.

 You can always save it if you want to go back to it in the future, share it with non-licensed users, and even automate it to be sent to your email address periodically.